paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Committee on Small Business of Senate changed to Committee on Small Business and Entrepreneurship of Senate.
 See Senate Resolution No. 123, One Hundred Seventh Congress, June 29, 2001.
 Previously, Select Committee on Small Business of Senate became Committee on Small Business of Senate.
 See Senate Resolution No. 101, Ninety-Seventh Congress, Mar.
 25, 1981.

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113—128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113—128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113—128, set out as an Effective Date note under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim), Labor.

 #### Effective Date of 2010 Amendment
 Pub.
 L. 111–240, title I, § 1111(b), Sept.
 27, 2010, 124 Stat.
 2508, provided that the amendment made by section 1111(b) is effective Jan.
 1, 2011.